metapolator/metapolator/README.md

 Contributors: Vitaly Volkov, Walter Egli, Nicolas Pauly, Wei Huang, you?

-Thanks to the [metaflop](http://www.metaflop.com) team and Dave Crossland for leading to this project!
+Thanks to [metaflop](http://www.metaflop.com) for inspiration and Dave Crossland for leading to this project!

 ## Related Projects